Animal Encounter Training

 Members of the taskforce brought different constraints and pressures to the table.
 While officers agreed on the value of safer outcomes, they were also mindful of the time and resource burden additional training would place on their departments.
 The system needed to be practical, defensible, and simple enough to earn adoption — not just satisfy legislation.

-At the time, many law enforcement and government environments operated under strict software approval processes.
-Adobe Flash applications were already certified within many of these environments, which allowed the training to be deployed without undergoing lengthy security review cycles.
+Adobe Flash was already approved within these systems, which allowed the training to be deployed without lengthy security reviews.

 My Role